Francis Coquelin: 2016–17 season

 On 12 January 2017, Coquelin signed a new long-term contract with Arsenal.

 Valencia

 On 11 January 2018, Coquelin signed a contract with Spanish La Liga club Valencia for a reported fee of €14 million.
 He scored the third goal of his career and his first for Valencia on 17 February the same year, against Malaga in the 80th minute from a corner.

 Villarreal

 On 12 August 2020, Coquelin signed for fellow Spanish club Villarreal, for a reported €13 million, on a four-year deal.

 Nantes

 On 31 January 2025, Coquelin joined Ligue 1 club Nantes, signing a contract until the end of the season.
 He made his debut for the club coming on as a substitute in a 3–1 home win over Lens, providing an assist in the league for the first time in over 13 years.
 On 17 May 2025, he netted his first goal for the club in a 3–0 victory over Montpellier.

+Laval

+On 6 July 2026, Coquelin returned to his childhood club Laval in Ligue 2.